Invoice management is at the core of accounts payable (AP) for small businesses.

 Optical character recognition turns text and images into usable data

-In other words, OCR is software that recognizes printed and handwritten alphanumeric characters on paper—such as a paper invoice—by scanning them through an optical device and converting the characters to a computer-readable format.
+In a nutshell, OCR is software that recognizes printed and handwritten alphanumeric characters on paper—such as a paper invoice—by scanning them through an optical device and converting the characters to a computer-readable format.

 Example of a typical invoice template with details that need to be captured in an accounting platform.
 The image above highlights some of the key parameters from the invoice that OCR software can capture to speed up the accounts payable process (Source)

 - Ever since its inception in the 1990s, OCR has proven to be a cost-effective technology for reducing costs, manual data entry from paper-based records including passport, invoices, bank statements, computerized receipts, business cards, emails, and more.

 - Despite being an older technology concept, data extraction technologies, including OCR, are still relevant today, since 97 percent of small businesses still use paper checks.

 - More recently, the term “intelligent character recognition” (ICR) has been used as an extension of OCR technology to recognize only handwritten text in bank forms, mortgage loans, and other documents that require processing handwritten forms into electronic records.

 OCR differs from other automation technologies, like robotic process automation (RPA), as its primary purpose is recognition of characters on paper and storing data in a digital format.
 RPA, on the other hand, is mainly concerned with data transfer from one source to another.

 How does optical character recognition work?